MiguelCastillo/belty/README.md

 var result = extend({}, input1, input2);

 // result is a shallow copy of the input.
 So changing anything in address
-// in the result will also change it input.
+// in the result will also change input.
 //{
 //  first: "Mgnum",
 //  last: "Rusty",